ubuntu/authd/vendor_rust/hyper-timeout/README.md

 ## Problem

-At the time this crate was created, hyper does not support timeouts.
+At the time this crate was created, hyper did not support timeouts.
 There is a way to do general timeouts, but no easy way to get connect, read and write specific timeouts.

 ## Solution

 There is a `TimeoutConnector` that implements the `hyper::Connect` trait.
 This connector wraps around `HttpConnector` or `HttpsConnector` values and provides timeouts.

-**Note:** In hyper 0.11, a read or write timeout will return a _broken pipe_ error because of the way `tokio_proto::ClientProto` works
+> [!IMPORTANT]
+> The timeouts are on the underlying stream and _not_ the request.

+- The read timeout will start when the underlying stream is first polled for read.
+- The write timeout will start when the underlying stream is first polled for write.

+Tokio often interleaves poll_read and poll_write calls to handle this bi-directional communication efficiently.
+Due to this behavior, both the read and write timeouts start at the same time.
+This means your read timeout can expire while the client is still writing the request to the server.
+If you are writing large bodies, consider using `set_reset_reader_on_write` to avoid this behavior.

 ## Usage

 Hyper version compatibility:

-* The `master` branch will track on going development for hyper.
+- The `master` branch will track on going development for hyper.
-* The `0.5` release supports hyper 1.0.
+- The `0.5` release supports hyper 1.0.
-* The `0.4` release supports hyper 0.14.
+- The `0.4` release supports hyper 0.14.
-* The `0.3` release supports hyper 0.13.
+- The `0.3` release supports hyper 0.13.
-* The `0.2` release supports hyper 0.12.
+- The `0.2` release supports hyper 0.12.
-* The `0.1` release supports hyper 0.11.
+- The `0.1` release supports hyper 0.11.
+    - **Note:** In hyper 0.11, a read or write timeout will return a _broken pipe_ error because of the way `tokio_proto::ClientProto` works

 Assuming you are using hyper 1.0, add this to your `Cargo.toml`: